 Popular fasts or cleanses are promoted to improve metabolic conditions.
 Unfortunately, a slowing metabolism, due to stress and insufficient provision of fuel (as well as protein and other requirements), impedes the ability of the liver to do the things required for a return to optimal metabolic function.

-In a similar sense, it’s hard for the liver to return to a position where it can carry out functions necessary for improved energy metabolism, in the absence of an initial improvement in overall thyroid performance.
+In a similar sense, it’s hard for the liver to return to a position where it can properly carry out the functions necessary for improved energy metabolism, in the absence of an initial improvement in overall thyroid performance.
 Or in other words, what the liver needs to help deal with problems interfering with the liver, is a product of liver function.

 This kind of vicious circle or feedback loop is far more difficult to override when the composition of fat released out of storage under stressful conditions, is highly polyunsaturated.
-This is largely due to the ability of the unsaturated fats to damage the liver, prevent proper thyroid function and cause an ongoing inflammatory blood sugar dysregulated state.
+This is largely due to the ability of the polyunsaturated fats (PUFAs) to damage the liver, interfere with thyroid function and cause an ongoing inflammatory, blood sugar dysregulated state.

 “An excessive accumulation of fat in the liver leads to chronic liver injury such as non-alcoholic fatty liver disease (NAFLD)…Lipid peroxidation products such as hydroxyoctadecadienoic acid and hydroxyeicosatetraenoic acid were increased in the liver…”

-A regular influx of tasty, sugary foods (like sweet ripe fruit or juice, for example), can be a potential fix, or way in, helping metabolic energy systems begin to return to more ideal performance.
+A regular influx of tasty, sugary foods (like sweet ripe fruit or juice, for example), can be a potential fix, or way in, reducing stress and helping metabolic energy systems to begin to return to more optimal performance.

 “…evidence that higher intake of fructose is not associated with a higher prevalence of NAFLD…Subjects in the highest quartile of fructose intake were 28–44% less likely to have NAFLD than were those in the lowest intake quartile…overfeeding with fructose increased liver fat less than did overfeeding with fat…”

 When thyroid metabolism is interfered with, digestive processes tend to slow down, and this is another important part of the inter-related nature of this kind of scenario.
-Polyunsaturated fat (PUFA) directly inhibits proper digestive function.
+Polyunsaturated fats (PUFAs) directly inhibit proper digestive function.

 A crucial role performed by the liver involves the detoxification for excretion of toxic substances – released from storage in the fat and muscle, and through the intestines – in order to protect vital organ systems (including the brain), from unnecessary, damaging exposure.
-The more toxins – including bacterial endotoxin and PUFA breakdown products – in circulation, the less the effectiveness of detoxification.
+The more toxins in circulation – including bacterial endotoxin and breakdown products of PUFAs – the less the effectiveness of detoxification.

-As digestion slows, more food becomes available to bacteria, causing an increase in the release of bacterial endotoxin, and a subsequent rise in serotonin, nitric oxide, histamine and estrogen in the intestines, and throughout the main system.
+As digestion slows, more food becomes available to bacteria, eventually causing an increase in the release of bacterial endotoxin, and a subsequent rise in serotonin, nitric oxide, histamine and estrogen in the intestines, and throughout the main system.

 All of these substances of stress, when in excess, can directly injure the liver and suppress metabolism.